apache/druid/docs/api-reference/data-management-api.md

 This topic describes the data management API endpoints for Apache Druid.
 This includes information on how to mark segments as `used` or `unused` and delete them from Druid.

-Note that while segments may be enabled (set to `used`) by issuing POST requests for the datasources, the Coordinator may again disable segments (set to `unused`) if they match any configured [drop rules](../operations/rule-configuration.md#drop-rules).
-Even if segments are enabled by these APIs, you must configure a [load rule](../operations/rule-configuration.md#load-rules) to load them onto Historical processes.
+Note that while you can mark segments as "used" by sending POST requests to the datasource, the Coordinator may subsequently mark segments as "unused" if they meet any configured [Drop rules](../operations/rule-configuration.md#drop-rules).
+Even if these API requests update segments to "used," you still need to configure a [Load rule](../operations/rule-configuration.md#load-rules) to load them onto Historical processes.

-If an indexing task or a kill task runs at the same time that these APIs are invoked, the behavior is undefined.
-Some segments might be killed and others might be enabled.
-It's also possible that all segments might be disabled, but the indexing task can still read data from those segments and succeed.
+When you use these APIs concurrently with an indexing task or a kill task, the behavior is undefined.
+Some segments may be terminated, while others are marked as "used."
+Furthermore, it is possible that all segments could be "unused," yet an indexing task might still be able to read data from these segments and complete successfully.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.